Orange County coastal home with a detached ADU illustrating ADU vs JADU property tax rules

 Maximum Unit Size: ADU vs. JADU (CA State Law)

-• JADU: Maximum 500 sq ft.
-Must be created within the existing walls of a single-family home or attached garage.
-May share a bathroom with the primary residence.
-Requires an "efficiency kitchen" (limited cooking facilities).
-Owner must occupy either the primary residence or the JADU as a principal residence.
+• JADU: Maximum 500 square feet, constructed entirely within the existing footprint of a single-family residence or attached garage per Gov. Code § 65852.22(h)(1).
+The unit may share a bathroom with the primary dwelling.
+An efficiency kitchen, limited to a sink, refrigerator, and two-burner cooktop, satisfies the cooking requirement.
+Owner occupancy of either the primary residence or the JADU as a principal residence is mandatory.

 Property Tax: How Each Unit Affects Your Basis